geophydog/Beamforming_in_time_domain/README.md

 ***

 # NOTICE!!!
-THIS PROGRAM COMES WITH NO WARRANTY, TO THE EXTEND PERMITED BY LAW!
+THIS PROGRAM COMES WITH NO WARRANTY!!!
 ***

 # Beam-forming